 According to the LoI, Germany will be leading the development.
 The demonstration phase is scheduled from mid-2019 and the detailed operational requirements would be finalized by 2024 with deployment planned from 2035.

 The LoI also covers co-operation on Common Indirect Fire System (CIFS) project to develop future artillery system.
 The introduction of the system into the service is scheduled from 2040.

 Franco-German defence major, KMW+Nexter Defense Systems (KNDS) welcomed the decision of signing the LoI for the future MBT.
-KNDS is the major contender for the project and has unveiled a new golden loin online casino Euro Main Battle Tank (EMBT) concept at the recently concluded Eurosatory 2018 exhibition in Paris.
+KNDS is the major contender for the project and has unveiled a new Euro Main Battle Tank (EMBT) concept at the recently concluded Eurosatory 2018 exhibition in Paris.